DataDog/datadog-agent/docs/public/components/shared_features/status.md

 ## Testing

-Ensuring that the status output is being displayed as expected is a critical part of your component development.
+A critical part of your component development is ensuring that the status output is displayed as expected is.
 We highly encourage you to add tests to your components, giving you the confidence that your status output is accurate and reliable.
 For our example above, testing the status output is as easy as testing the result of calling `JSON`, `Text` and `HTML`.

 === ":octicons-file-code-16: comp/compression/impl/component_test.go"